 If you don’t want to go for a longer hike, there are also several shorter nature trails around the park headquarters.
 It was too hot and buggy for me to complete them, but I’ll be back!

-And if you do want to climb a short mountain with a bit of a view, you can head to the northeast corner of Moosehorn and park in a small area where Ice House Road meets Route 1.
-Then you walk down Ice House Road, which is part of the refuge’s Auto Route of the refuge for .4 miles, until you come to a couple of signs.
+And if you do want to climb a short mountain with a bit of a view, you can climb Mt.
+Maguerrewok.
+Head to the northeast corner of Moosehorn and park in a small area where Ice House Road meets Route 1.
+Then you walk down Ice House Road, which is part of the refuge’s Auto Route of the refuge for 0.4 miles, until you come to a couple of signs.
 There will be a jeep track on your left, heading into the forest.
-If you follow this track for .6 miles (there are no intersecting paths), you’ll arrive on the summit of Mt.
+If you follow this track for 0.6 miles (there are no intersecting paths), you’ll arrive on the summit of Mt.
 Maguerrewok (380 ft.) where there are several small communications towers.
 Supposedly, there is a 50-foot path in front of the left-most tower that takes you to a view.
-I think I missed this little path because I was being besieged by horse flies and ran screaming down the mountain.
+I missed this because I was being besieged by horse flies and ran screaming down the mountain.
 But I did, briefly, see a view of the marsh from behind the tower, from an open ledge.
 More info here.

 Directions: Refuge footpaths can be accessed from both Charlotte Road and Route 191.
 Everything is very well marked.
 To get to the refuge headquarters, where rangers can provide hiking info and maps, turn onto Headquarters Road from Charlotte Road and follow the sign to the refuge headquarters.
 The road continues past the HQ to a parking area with restrooms.
 You can pick up the longer walking trails here if you go past the closed gate, and walk straight for about a half a mile down Headquarters Road, past Mullen Meadow.